iswunistuttgart/ControlTSN/README.md

-# ControlTSN (WiP)
+# ControlTSN
-Development repo for the framework of the project ControlTSN.<br>
-**The development is still ongoing.** Therefore, bugs and similar can not be excluded. <br>
+Repository of the project: <br>
+Development of a modular management framework for distributed real-time applications based on TSN and OPC UA (**ControlTSN**).<br>

-**Missing but important points in this README and other errors are welcome to be reported.**
+> Missing but important points in this README and other errors are welcome to be reported.

+## Brief
+The framework has a modular architecture in which various tasks and functions are integrated in the form of modules.
+These are thereby connected to a central data and function interface, providing basic organizational functionalities.
+In addition, Sysrepo, a YANG-based data store, is used as a central datastore.
+The modules can communicate with the datastore via a client.
+An additional running plugin in the data store continuously monitors the stored data and sends a notification in case of certain events.
+The modules can subscribe to these events as required.
+The modules in turn implement a generic callback function, which is triggered when a subscribed event occurs.
+In this way, generic inter-module communication is implemented in the framework.

 ## Table of Contents
 1. [Architecture](#architecture)